Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Armstrong Redwoods State Natural Reserve

-Stroll Through Downtown Sonoma and Small Town Shops
+Stroll Through Downtown Sonoma County and Small Town Shops

 In addition to the wine and wilderness, Sonoma County’s small towns each bring something unique.
 Whether you’re wandering through Occidental, Healdsburg, or Petaluma, you’ll find cozy shops, galleries, and local cafes—many with step-free access or helpful staff happy to assist.